Skip to main content

 Juvenile

 NOTICE: Juvenile cases involving juvenile dependency and juvenile delinquency are strictly confidential.
 No information will be provided over the phone.
-Parties wishing to obtain information must come to the courthouse.
+Parties wishing to obtain information must come to the Hall of Justice.

 Only persons with legal right to do so may receive information regarding juvenile cases, such as the juvenile's mother, father, or legal guardian.
 Identification will be required.